What is National Register of Citizens?

 Eligibility Criteria for NRC

-A person should fulfill the following criteria to be eligible for the NRC:
+A person should fulfil the following criteria to be eligible for the NRC:

 - Any persons whose names appeared in the NRC of 1972 or in any of the Electoral Rolls till the date of 24th March 1971 (midnight) as well as their descendants.